-The time involved to complete the entire dental implant process is fairly long especially when compared to other solutions like dentures and dental bridges.
+The time involved to complete the dental implant process is fairly long, especially compared to other solutions like dentures and dental bridges.
 The difference is several months versus several weeks.
-Exactly how many months your case will take depends on many factors that will be discussed at your consultation with Dr. Goris at his Greenwood, IN family dentist office.
+Exactly how many months your case will take depends on many factors discussed at your consultation with Dr. Stevens at his Greenwood, IN family dentist office.

 How much do dental implants cost?

-It is difficult to give an estimate, especially since the cost can range from a few thousand dollars up to tens of thousands of dollars.
-Many factors go into the cost of implants such as the number of teeth missing, the types of implants used, the location of the missing teeth, whether or not pre-treatments are necessary, and the current state of your oral health.
-The best thing to do is schedule a consultation with Dr. Goris where he can take a look at your case, figure out what you need and our helpful team can give an estimate of your treatment.
+It is difficult to estimate, especially since the cost can range from a few thousand dollars to tens of thousands of dollars.
+Many factors go into the cost of implants, such as the number of teeth missing, the types of implants used, the location of the missing teeth, whether or not pre-treatments are necessary, and the current state of your oral health.
+The best thing to do is schedule a consultation with Dr. Stevens where he can take a look at your case, figure out what you need, and our helpful team can give an estimate of your treatment.

 What is the success rate of a dental implant?